 - When we have your consent.

-- To third parties where necessary for us to provide our services to you, or where you have expressly asked us to do so for the purposes of them or us providing further services.
+- To third parties where necessary for us to provide our services to you, for administrative services including delivery of documents, information or other materials or goods, or where you have expressly asked us to do so for the purposes of them or us providing further services.

 - Banks, payment processors or other payment service providers.